OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/05_Ethics_V4.md

 # 🎯 Pillar 4: Quality Assurance and Educational Excellence

-## Core Principle: AI as Quality Enhancer, Not Quality Replacement
+@competencyHighlight(Core Principle: AI as Quality Enhancer, Not Quality Replacement)

 **UNESCO Framework:** AI should maintain and improve educational quality while ensuring human expertise remains central to teaching and learning.